mui/material-ui/docs/pages/careers/react-engineer-explore.md

 # React Engineer — eXplore

-<p class="description">You will help eXplore, the team behind the Pickers and Tree View components, build ambitious and complex new features, work on strategic problems, and help grow adoption.</p>
+<p class="description">You will help eXplore, the team behind the Pickers and Tree View components, build the most comprehensive UI library the world has ever seen.</p>

 ## Details of the role